Working Out While Sick – The Truth

 Your Immune System (Keep It In Check At All Times)

 Another reason people may be prone to continual colds is they have an insufficient immune system.
-You can have a great figure contest diet for your workout program that keeps you lean and builds muscle, but that doesn’t necessarily mean you are getting ALL your micronutrients in sufficient amounts.
+You can have a great diet and workout program that keeps you lean and builds muscle, but that doesn’t necessarily mean you are getting ALL your micronutrients in sufficient amounts.
 If you are lacking vitamin D or basic sunlight, then that means you can be susceptible to colds when they run rampant during the fall and winter months.

 Sweating Out A Cold (Is It Possible?)